Aryan-0808/CSE15l-lab-reports/LabReport1.md

 It is not an error

 ![image](catfile.png)
-When I run the command it gives me the components of the given file or directory and in thsi case it gives us the components of
+When I run the command it gives me the components of the given file or directory and in thsi case it gives us the components of files en-us.txt in lecture 1 and zh-ch.txt in lecture 2
 It was run in `/home` which is the working directory when the command was run
 It gives us whats in the file like Hello World! which is in the en-us.txt
 The time when we run the command, it gives us the concatinated files.